Catherine Aird Books In Order – The Complete List

 Catherine Aird books in order

 Catherine Aird is the pseudonym for the author Kinn Hamilton McIntosh.
-Born in 1930 in Huddersfield, Yorkshire, England, she is a British crime fiction writer of well over 25 crime novels, best known for her Inspector Sloan mystery series, which she calls The Chronicles Of Calleshire, which is the place where detective Sloan and his partner, Crosby, investigate murder after murder in each book.
+Born in 1930 in Huddersfield, Yorkshire, England, she is a British crime fiction writer of well over 25 crime novels, best known for her Inspector Sloan mystery series.She calls this The Chronicles Of Calleshire, which is the place where detective Sloan and his partner, Crosby, investigate murder after murder in each book.

-Many of the Catherine Aird books have been translated into several languages and are widely read and loved worldwide.
+Many of Catherine Aird’s books have been translated into several languages and are widely read and loved worldwide.

 One Comment